zhangh43/chatbot-playground/README.md

 ## Database Setup

-The project uses Supabase as its database backend.
+The project uses Supabase as its database backend for authentication.
 Below are the SQL statements to create the necessary tables:

 ### Messages Table
 ```sql